 • Pray for a radical change in deep-seated prejudices and biases against Christianity.

-• Pray for wise leadership to peacefully navigate the tense rivalry between staunch nationalists and radical Islamists.
+• Pray for wise leadership to peacefully navigate tensions between nationalists, radical Islamists, and Kurds.

-• Pray for the work of evangelism to go forth in power despite increased hostilities and bitter persecution toward believers.
+• Pray for the Gospel to advance in power amid increased hostilities and persecution.

 A mix of antiquity and innovation, the nation of Turkey combines modernized industry with traditional agriculture to be the sixteenth largest economy in the world.
 Simultaneously one of the poorer nations of Europe yet also the most developed of the Turkic countries in Central and Western Asia, Turkey has acted as a bridge between these two worlds while remaining separate from either.